 - The total number of hotels and hotel rooms in our hotel network.
 Our revenues largely depend on the size of our hotel network.
 Furthermore, we believe the expanded geographic coverage of our hotel network will enhance our brand recognition.
 We mainly adopt a "manachise" model to operate the vast majority of the hotels in our hotel network.
 As a result, whether we can successfully increase the number of hotels and hotel rooms in our hotel chain is largely affected by our ability to franchise additional hotel properties at desirable locations on commercially favorable terms and to maintain the quality of service at our hotels and the value of our brand. - The fixed-cost nature of our business.
 A significant portion of our operating costs and expenses, including rent and base salary, is relatively fixed.
 As a result, an increase in our revenues achieved through higher RevPAR generally will result in higher profitability.
 Vice versa, a decrease in our revenues could result in a disproportionately larger decrease in our profits because our operating costs and expenses are unlikely to decrease proportionately. - The proportion of mature hotels in our hotel portfolio.
 The operation of each hotel typically involves three stages: development, ramp-up and mature operations.
 We define mature hotels as those that have been in operation for more than six months.
 It typically takes six months for our newly opened hotels to ramp up before such hotels can generate normal and stable revenues.

 During the ramp-up stage, when the occupancy rate is relatively low, revenues generated from these new hotels may be insufficient to cover their operating costs.
 The pre-opening expenses incurred during the development stage of our leased hotels, the lower franchise management fees generated by our manachised hotels during the ramp-up stage and the lower profitability during the ramp-up stage for our hotels may have a significant negative impact on our overall financial performance.
-The table below illustrates the number of our hotels in development stage, ramp-up stage and mature operation stage as of December 31, 2019 and 2020.
+The table below illustrates the number of our hotels in development stage, ramp-up stage and mature operation stage as of December 31, 2019 and 2020 and March 31, 2021.

-As of oer 31, 2019 As of December 31, 2020 (1)

-Number of hotels Percentage of total hotels in the three stages Number of hotels Percentage of total hotels in the three stages

-Development stage 283 40.3% 288 33.6%

-Ramp-up stage 113 16.1% 109 12.7%

-Mature stage 307 43.7% 461 53.7%
+As of December 31, 2019 As of er 31, 2020 (1) As of March 31, 2021 (1) Number of hotels Percentage of total hotels in the three stages Number of hotels Percentage of total hotels in the three stages Number of hotels Percentage of total hotels in the three stages Development stage 283 40.3% 288 33.6% 299 33.0% Ramp-up stage 113 16.1% 109 12.7% 103 11.4% Mature stage 307 43.7% 461 53.7% 505 55.7%